northernisle/bugpack-api/README.md

 # Bugpack API

 The back-end part of the Bugpack project.
-Written on TypeScript with Express and MongoDB.
+Written in TypeScript with Express and MongoDB.

 ### Prerequisites
 [*Node.js@^13.3.0 with npm@^6.13.1*](https://nodejs.org/en/download/) and [*Docker@^19.03.5*](https://www.docker.com/)